Natural-Twenty/SimpleGame/README.md

 In the week 10 lab, your tutor will ask you questions, and assign marks based on your answers to these questions (and also through offline marking when appropriate).

-## Assessment

-You will be assessed on your ability to apply what you have learnt in this course as well as your ability to produce a significant piece of software.

-In cases where the client has not been explicit in their requirements, you will need to make your own design decisions with your partner.
-However, this does not mean you can ignore whatever requirements the client has given you.
-You may be asked to justify any assumptions you have made during marking.

-You are expected to use git appropriately by committing regularly with meaningful commit messages and using feature branches to manage significant changes.
-Similarly, you should use the task board to coordinate work with your partner.
-You will need to take the principles you learnt from COMP1531 and apply them here.

-While it is up to you how to divide the work between you and your partner, both of you are expected to contribute code.
-Just creating diagrams and documentation is not sufficient contribution.

 ## Hints